AleksaMCode/smart-plug-notifier/README.md

 ## Setup

-<p align="justify">"SPN is containerized for simplicity and can be launched with <a href="https://docs.docker.com/compose/">Docker Compose</a>.
+<p align="justify">SPN is containerized for simplicity and can be launched with <a href="https://docs.docker.com/compose/">Docker Compose</a>.
 Both <code>tapo_service</code> and <code>notification_service</code> include their own Dockerfiles, while RabbitMQ runs as a separate container within the same setup.

 ### Prerequisites